matrix-org/matrix-rust-components-kotlin/README.md

 ## Testing locally
 As the package vendors a pre-built binary of the SDK, all local development is done via the SDK's repo instead of this one.
 You can use the build script to generate the AAR file for testing.
-Be sure to have checkout the matrix-rust-sdk first.
+Be sure to have checked out the matrix-rust-sdk first.

-Usage:
+To build the main crate (eg, for Element-X):
 ```
-./scripts/build.sh -p matrix-rust-sdk-path -m sdk -t aarch64-linux-android
+./scripts/build.sh -p <matrix-rust-sdk-path> -m sdk -l
 ```

-To build just the crypto crate, use this instead:
+To build just the crypto crate (eg, for Element Android classic), use this instead:
 ```
-./scripts/build.sh -p matrix-rust-sdk-path -m crypto -t aarch64-linux-android
+./scripts/build.sh -p matrix-rust-sdk-path -m crypto -l
 ```

 Other useful flags:

-- `-o OUTPUT_DIR`: Writes the output AAR file to the dir `OUTPUT_DIR`.
+- `-o OUTPUT_DIR`: Moves the generated AAR file to the dir `OUTPUT_DIR`.
 - `-r`: Produces a release build instead of a development one.

 ## Prerequisites